azharcodeit/little-lemon-django/README.md

-## Django
+## Restaurant booking system using Django

-This is an in progress fullstack Django application for a Little Lemon Restaurant.
+This is an in progress fullstack application for a Little Lemon Restaurant with booking system.

 **To develop locally:**